Jacobikinz/CICS-Consultant/docs/final.md

   - Stored as json file.
 Each course contains department id, course number, course title, number of credits, semesters offered, and the description of the course.
 - Fields
   - Stored as json file.
 Each field contains a name, an array of course numbers as strings, and a full name for the field.
+  - Courses can be taken from class json using the course number.
+- Class enjoyment ranking
+  - Stored as an array of classes for each enjoyment level (1-5).
+  - Can check fields json for which field contains which classes.

 ## URL Routes/Mappings: